0Archivist0/localized_AI/README.md

-# local-AI
+# Local-AI
-personal project in an attempt to make a local AI using AI.. go figure.. but the I don't know where to start,
+Personal project in an attempt to make a local AI using AI.. go figure.. but the I don't know where to start,

-## SO SINK OR SWIM !@#$!ES
+## SO SINK OR SWIM, either way jump